 From time to time I run across a person who has never heard of apple butter.
-When I am finished gasping in horror at the wasted life they have led up until that point, I make it my first order of business to slather some on a biscuit like my spoon rolls and get it to their mouth as soon as possible.
+When I am finished gasping in horror at the wasted life they have led up until that point, I make it my first order of business to slather some on a biscuit and get it to their mouth as soon as possible.

-Apple butter is surprisingly easy to make, especially with the help of a crock pot.
-Still, folks seem to be intimidated by it.
-Perhaps it’s the complex taste of the spices combined with how few people actually do make it anymore which causes it to be shied away from in our kitchens.
+Some people are intimidated by apple butter because they think it’s hard to make.
+But I’m here to tell you it’s surprisingly easy, especially when you make apple butter in the crock pot.
+Perhaps it’s the complex taste of the spices combined with how few people actually do make it anymore which causes it to be shied away from in our kitchens?
 There is no need though as this apple butter recipe is likely one of the easiest things that I’ve brought you so far!

 - Apple juice

 How to Make Apple Butter in the Crock Pot

 “Chip” your apples like we did in the apple pie.
 If you have not read the apple pie tutorial, you now have your first official homework assignment.

 Do this by peeling the apples and cutting little chips of them off.

 Place in a large crock pot along with both jars of apple sauce, sugar, spices, and a bit of apple juice.